numist/numi.st/_posts/2022-08-17-what-is-mmt.md

 More formally: _the fundamental value of a dollar is non-zero because the market for dollars is propped up on the demand side by taxes._ If you're an American getting paid in baht, the IRS will ask for its cut in dollars[^expats].

-Within the United States, support for the dollar also extends to debts:
+Within the United States, demand-side support for the dollar also extends to debts:

 > United States coins and currency [including Federal Reserve notes and circulating notes of Federal Reserve Banks and national banks] are legal tender for all debts, public charges, taxes, and dues.
 > <cite>– §31 U.S.C.
 5103</cite>

-In normal conditions this creates a virtuous cycle for the currency issuer; since everyone needs dollars to pay their debts and taxes, employees are likely to demand dollars from their employers, who in turn are pressured to accept dollars[^denom] for goods and services.
-People's faith that the dollar is useful is what gives it value beyond the baseline set by taxes, and its ubiquity earns that faith.
+In normal conditions this creates a virtuous cycle for the currency issuer; since everyone needs dollars to pay their taxes (and debts), employees are likely to demand dollars from their employers, who in turn are pressured to accept dollars[^denom] for goods and services.
+People's _faith_ that the dollar is useful is what gives it value beyond the baseline set by taxes, and its ubiquity earns that faith.

 This provides a concrete answer to why the dollar is more valuable to an American than a decentralized currency—a cryptocurrency's fundamental value can be calculated in terms of the payments for which it is the only option, which for most people is more or less nothing[^ransom].
 Same reason the Euro isn't worth very much to most Americans when they're at home[^tradecurrency].